nguyendhst/HK231-Specialized-Project/documentation/report/system-design.md

 - **Integration Capabilities**: MSA facilitates integration with external systems.
 Each microservice can expose its own API, allowing for easy integration with other services.
 However, managing these integrations can be complex [<sup>13</sup>](https://www.techtarget.com/searchapparchitecture/tip/The-ups-and-downs-of-low-code-microservices-development).

-Using a **microservices architecture**, we can address these problems by breaking down the platform into smaller, more manageable services.
-Each service can be developed, tested, and deployed independently, allowing for better control of the resources used by the system.
-This also allows for easier handling of scalability and performance, as each service can be scaled separately.

 However, there are some notable disadvantages:

 - **Increased Complexity**: Microservices can add increased complexity that leads to development sprawl, or rapid and unmanaged growth.
 It can be challenging to determine how different components relate to each other [<sup>14</sup>](https://www.atlassian.com/microservices/microservices-architecture/microservices-vs-monolith).
 - **Debugging Challenges**: Each microservice has its own set of logs, which makes debugging more complicated.
 A single business process can run across multiple machines, further complicating debugging [<sup>15</sup>](https://www.atlassian.com/microservices/microservices-architecture/microservices-vs-monolith).

-**Event-Driven Architecture:**

-- Implement an event-driven approach to handle interactions and communication between different components of the platform.
-- Events can be triggered when a user models an application, defines business logic, or deploys an application.
-- Event-driven architecture allows for decoupling and asynchronous processing of events, enhancing scalability and responsiveness.
-- Benefits: Loose coupling, scalability, and flexibility in handling user interactions and system events.

-**Stateless Client-Server Architecture:**

-- Implement a stateless client-server architecture where the server does not store any client state.
-- Utilize a client-server architectural pattern where the web-based user interface (web browser client) communicates with the server-side components.
-- The client interface allows users to model applications, define business logic, and interact with the platform.
-- The server-side components handle the storage, retrieval, and execution of user-defined models and application logic.
-- Benefits: Separation of concerns, easier user interaction, and centralized management of data and logic.
+Using **Microservices architecture** combined with elements from **Event-driven architecture** and **stateless client-server architecture**, the development process can be more efficient by breaking down the platform into smaller, more manageable services.
+Each service can be developed, tested, and deployed independently, allowing for better control of the resources used by the system.
+This also allows for easier handling of scalability and performance, as each service can be scaled separately.

 ## Architecture Diagrams